thm-projects/arsnova.click-v2/README.md

 - Challenge quizzes as a team with a fair final score

 ###### Global Dependency Requirements
-- Node.js v10
+- Node.js v12
 - NPM v6
-- Angular CLI v6
+- Angular CLI v9
-- ImageMagick v7.0.7
-- GraphicsMagick v1.3.29
+- Docker

 ###### Cloning from git
 Install NodeJS and NPM and add the binaries to the path variable.
 To install the angular core globally, enter `npm install -g @angular/core`.
 Test with `ng -v` in the terminal.

-Clone the project via `git clone --recursive git@git.thm.de:arsnova/arsnova-click-v2.git` Switch into the project directory and enter `npm i`.
+Don't forget to install the dependencies for each module aswell with `npm i` in the module directory.

 Considering the IntelliJ IDEA IDE it is advised to create a `File => New => Project from existing sources` for the arsnova-click-v2 repo.
 Then include the other modules of arsnova-click-v2 as `File => New => Module from existing sources`.
-Use as location the corresponding cloned git submodule.
+Use as location the corresponding cloned git module.
 Repeat the step for all required modules.

 ###### Installation & Building instructions
 Further instructions how to install and build the frontend and backend apps can be found in the README files of the respective repositories.
 - [Backend](https://git.thm.de/arsnova/arsnova-click-v2-backend/blob/master/README.md)
 - [Frontend](https://git.thm.de/arsnova/arsnova-click-v2-frontend/blob/master/README.md)

+Or check out our [developer guide](https://git.thm.de/arsnova/arsnova-click-v2/wikis/home) in the wiki